 The OTA Program at Rowan-Cabarrus is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®), of the American Occupational Therapy Association (AOTA), located at:

 Bethesda, MD, 20814-3449

-Once full accreditation status has been granted by ACOTE®, graduates of the RCCC OTA program will be will be eligible to sit for the National Certification Examination for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-In addition, most states, including North Carolina, require licensure to practice as a COTA; licensure in North Carolina is based on results of the NBCOT certification examination.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Graduates of the Rowan-Cabarrus OTA program will be eligible to sit for the National Certification Examination for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+In addition, all states, including North Carolina, require licensure to practice as a COTA; licensure in North Carolina is based on results of the NBCOT certification examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 These processes are separate from the college’s program and graduation requirements.
 Students are encouraged to contact the North Carolina Board of Occupational Therapy (NCBOT) www.ncbot.org and the NBCOT, www.nbcot.org directly for additional information.